fredrikmagnus/SpikingDataDrivenController/README.md

 ## Usage
-To run the simulation, simply execute the `run.py` script.
+To run the simulation, execute the `run.py` script after installing the required dependencies.
 The simulation parameters are specified in a configuration file in YAML format.
-Configuration files for 2, 4, and 8 neurons are provided in the repository, and can be adapted as desired.
+Configuration files for two, four, and eight neurons are provided in the repository, and can be adapted as desired.